scalikejdbc/scalikejdbc.github.io/source/documentation/transaction.html.md

 }
 ```

-Of course, `update` operations in read-only mode will cause `java.sql.SQLException`.
+If you run an `update` operation within read-only mode, the code throws `java.sql.SQLException`:

 ```scala
 DB readOnly { implicit session =>